circleci/circleci-docs/jekyll/_cci2/overview.md

 * TOC
 {:toc}

 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
 CircleCI is installable inside your private cloud or data center and is free to try for a limited time.
-Contact us at [Support](https://support.circleci.com/hc/en-us) to request a trial license.
+Contact us to request a [trial license](https://circleci.com/enterprise-trial-install).

 CircleCI 2.0 provides new infrastructure that includes the following improvements:
 * New configuration with any number of jobs and workflows to orchestrate them.